PradeepLoganathan/pradeepl-blog/content/blog/reactive-manifesto/index.md

 ### Responsive

 The system responds in a timely manner if at all possible.
 Responsiveness is the cornerstone of usability and utility.
 In a reactive world, not providing a response to users when needed and not providing any response at all are one and the same.
-Responsiveness means that problems may be detected quickly and dealt with effectively.
+In a responsive system problems can be identified quickly and fixed effectively.
 Responsive systems focus on providing rapid and consistent response times, establishing reliable upper bounds so they deliver a consistent quality of service.
 This consistency in system responsiveness builds end user confidence and better error handling.

 ### Resilient